-Legislation passed in 2005 (House Bill 1763) established a framework for regional collaboration among local groundwater conservation district managers on shared aquifers.
 Most groundwater districts are organized by county, and thus are able to manage only a portion of an aquifer.
-Districts managing the same aquifer must now coordinate with neighboring districts within their Groundwater Management Area (GMA) on issues such as management goals and groundwater availability determinations.
+Districts that manage a shared aquifer must now coordinate with neighboring districts within their Groundwater Management Area (GMA) on issues such as management goals and groundwater availability determinations.
 The state is currently divided into 16 groundwater management areas.

 Based on the chosen Desired Future Condition, the Texas Water Development Board determines how much groundwater is available (now termed “modeled available groundwater” and was originally termed “managed available groundwater”) for withdrawal.
 These volumes in turn become the permitting targets for the groundwater districts and will be used in the state’s regional water planning process.
 This process is a key way for communities to maintain local and regional control of their groundwater.